skyleapa/basefinder/README.md

 I developed an algorithm based on BFS traversal and distance encoding, which will provide a structured path that simulates where we would expect a base to be on a map.
 From a specified starting point, the algorithm finds the distances of every pixel on the map's paths, deeming the base to be at the ***longest shortest path*** from the start.
 It renders the path on the image to visualize where this base would be.

 This project was meant to practice my C++ skills and knowledge of algorithms.
+It was developed as a joint project between Darryl Tanzil, and me.

 # Theory